-Internet of Things, which means – and this is the very short version – that devices and systems are interconnected on the internet and communicate by themselves, without human intervention.
+IoT or Internet of Things means – and this is the very short version – that devices and systems are interconnected on the internet and communicate by themselves, without human intervention.

 - Is the medium – IoT is complex technology – really adding value in the communication, or would a simple signal have done the job too?

 It is tempting to just hope for the promised improvement, but unfortunately, it is not that simple!

-2. The importance of predictive maintenance
+2. OEE and the importance of predictive maintenance

-Don’t even think about it when your equipment has MTBF’s of just several hours, as mostly seen in our thousands of OEE registrations).
-Autonomous, preventive and predictive maintenance programs get you there.
-Measuring a correctly defined OEE will give insight in the resources spent on this loss.
+Don’t even think about it when your equipment has MTBFs of just several hours, as mostly seen in our thousands of OEE registrations.
+Autonomous, preventive, and predictive maintenance programs get you there.
+Measuring a correctly defined OEE will give insight into the resources spent on this loss.
 It is not very sexy, yet a classical TPM program can quickly help you out of the deadly trap that eats away the time of the maintenance engineers.

 Your OEE registration will clearly prove the value of this: shifting from corrective maintenance to autonomous and preventive maintenance means shifting from unplanned to planned downtime.
 From there you will start reducing the planned downtime.
 Predictive maintenance of course can be very helpful here.

-3. Big Data
+3. Big Data and OEE